PrairieLearn/PrairieLearn/docs/dev-guide.md

   ]);
   ```

-- The `instructorGradebook.ts` main JS file is an Express `router` and has the basic structure:
+- `instructorGradebook.ts` exports an Express `Router` instance and has the following basic structure:

   ```javascript
   import { Router } from 'express';